-Peach juice made from fresh peaches!
+Peach juice made from fresh ripe peaches using a blender!
 Delicious, easy to make refreshing summer drink which is so simple.
-This homemade pach juice using fresh yellow peaches (you may use other kinds) uses just 3 ingredients to make from scratch.
+This homemade pure & real peach juice using fresh yellow peaches (you may use other kinds) uses just 3 ingredients to make from scratch.

 Also peach juice recipe is a great, easy way to use any leftover ripe peaches that you have in your kitchen!

 In Georgia, we have good quality ripe & sweet peaches most of the time & I have seen so many people having peach trees in their yards with lots of peaches in them.

 You can find a lot of information on peach varieties, storing and cooking with peaches here.

 Some of you might even get boxed peaches as gifts and you may wonder what to do with a lot of leftover ripe peaches.

 Other than just eating the peaches, there are so may ways you can use these lovely fruits in recipes.

 While I love enjoy ripe peaches as they are, I also love using peaches in desserts like peach cobbler, peach crisp, peach cake etc as well as they are all so delicious with so juicy & ripe peaches.

 I love fruit desserts and I especially love peach desserts.